Breakfast Time (British TV programme): Comparisons with TV-am

-The commercial breakfast show TV-am launched two weeks later on ITV.
+ITV's breakfast service, TV-am, launched just over two weeks later.
 Despite TV-am's high-profile presenters, Breakfast Time proved more popular with viewers.

 Breakfast Time notably broadcast continuous live coverage of the Brighton hotel bombing at the Conservative Party conference in 1984.
 TV-am, meanwhile, was castigated by the broadcasting authority for its poor coverage of the event.
 TV-am had just one crew covering the conference, but they had been called back to London to cover a train crash in Wembley.
 Only John Stapleton was present in Brighton, and had to make do with phoning in reports from a public phone box, with a picture of him shown on screen, along with an archive picture of the hotel.

 Unlike TV-am, Breakfast Time was only broadcast on weekdays; weekend breakfast transmissions on BBC1 continued to consist of programmes from the Open University.
 However, on two occasions, weekend editions of the programme were broadcast.
 They were to provide coverage of the Zeebrugge ferry disaster and the Hillsborough disaster.